 The UroLift® procedure has been around for some time now and there is lots of evidence to support it.
 The procedure has been recognised and approved by NICE (the National Institute for Health and Clinical Excellence) as a safe and reliable enlarged prostate treatment.

-To book a urology appointment, complete our online enquiry form or contact our Private Patient Team on 01580 363158.
+To book a urology appointment, complete our online enquiry form or by contacting our Private Patient Team via Livechat or on 01580 363158.